flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 * **OS X**:
   [Install vanilla Emacs as a Mac app](http://emacsformacosx.com/).
-  There are other options, like Aquamacs, which are supposed to make Emacs mor "Mac-like", but they're problematic in the long run because they
+  There are other options, like Aquamacs, which are supposed to make Emacs more "Mac-like", but they're problematic in the long run because they're set up so differently from standard Emacs that it's difficult to use the Emacs manual or follow along with tutorials
 * **Ubuntu**: Follow
   [these instructions](https://launchpad.net/~cassou/+archive/emacs)
 * **Windows**: You can find a binary